JuliaLang/julia/doc/src/manual/workflow-tips.md

 ### A basic editor/REPL workflow

-The most basic Julia workflows involve using a text editor in conjunction with the `julia` command line.
-A common pattern includes the following elements:
+The most basic Julia workflows involve using a text editor in conjunction with the `julia` REPL.
+To keep the REPL session in sync with code changes made by the editor, there are multiple options.
+The package [Revise.jl](https://github.com/timholy/Revise.jl) can be used to manage this synchrony automatically.
+Alternatively, the following setup is recommended:

   * **Put code under development in a temporary module.** Create a file, say `Tmp.jl`, and include within it